emmatrivinibellini/SaaS-Funnel-and-Revenue-Analysis/README.md

 ## Results & Business Recommendations

-Building a 6-page self-serve Power BI dashboard, filterable in real time by period, country, plan, company size, activation status, and signup source, gives product and growth stakeholders full visibility into funnel performance, cohort retention, and revenue health.
+Building a 6-page Power BI dashboard, filterable in real time by period, country, plan, company size, activation status, and signup source, gives product and growth stakeholders full visibility into funnel performance, cohort retention, and revenue health.
 Because this data is now democratised, the analytics team saves an estimated **5 fewer hours per week** on ad hoc reporting requests.

 **Finding 1 - 38% of users drop out between email verification and onboarding start**

 The largest single drop-off in the funnel occurs immediately after email verification: 38% of verified users never take a first onboarding step.
-This is the highest-volume loss point in absolute terms and the clearest quick-win opportunity in the entire funnel.
+This is the highest-volume loss point in absolute terms.

 *Recommendation:* Redesign the post-verification landing page with a single CTA, a visual progress bar, and "ready in 5 minutes" copy.
 A/B test confirms an 8.2% lift in activation rate (p = 0.002, 95% CI: +1.9% to +10.1%).
 Roll out to 100% of new users (projecting **€408,637 in additional annual ARR**).